ofaucoz/trackr/README.md

 Project for the Web Technology course in TUGraz.
 The #trackr app plots tweets for a specific hashtag (and optionally a specific location and date) on a world map to allow users to identify geographical trends in Twitter data.

+### Git Repo

+The source code for this project is available at https://github.com/ofaucoz/trackr.

 ### Setup

 * Install Java 1.8 JDK